StuartRiffle/YellowLISP/README.md

 ## Implementation details

 A CONS cell fits in one 64-bit machine word.
-32 bits are used for data (cdr), and 26 bits to link to the next cell (car).
+32 bits are used for data (CDR), and 26 bits to link to the next cell (CAR).
 The rest contain flags and type information.

 Cell references are stored as indices into a big table, not as pointers.
 This allows for up to 2^26 cells, which is about 64 million of them, having a maximum footprint of 512MB.
 It would probably be better to use 29 bits for each field, and just accept losing 3 bits of precision for numeric literals, to maximize the address space (2^29 is a half billion cells).
 But I wanted to keep things simple to start.